 “It is hoped that the insights from this research will help policy makers evaluate the benefits of embracing technology as well as provide guidance and information for aged care providers seeking to embed appropriate technology in all aspects of their operations.

-The Technology Roadmap for Aged Care in Australia is available at this link: 2017 ACIITC Roadmap
+The Technology Roadmap for Aged Care in Australia is available at: 2017 ACIITC Roadmap

 On 18 December 2019, the Aged Care Industry Information Technology Council released Aged and Community Sector Technology and Innovative Practice – A Report on what the Research and Evidence is indicating.